Understanding Foster Care Payments in Nevada

 - paige491

-- 2 min read
+- 3 min read

 One of the most common questions people ask when exploring foster parenting is: “How much does foster care pay?”

-The truth is: foster parents don’t receive a salary.
+The truth is, foster parents don’t receive a salary.
 Instead, they receive a monthly stipend designed to help cover the costs of raising a child—things like food, clothing, housing, therapy, and school expenses.
 These payments vary by state, county, and, most importantly, the needs of the child.

 At Bamboo Sunrise, we provide both standard foster care and specialized foster care, with a strong focus on specialized placements.
 Specialized foster parents care for children who may have medical, emotional, or behavioral needs—and receive higher stipends along with enhanced support and training.

-And while foster care payments are important, it’s critical to remember: our mission is always family reunification first.
+While foster care payments are important, it’s critical to remember: our mission is always family reunification first.
 Adoption is only considered when children cannot safely return home.

 Foster Care Payments in Nevada